pensjonatus/flash-fiction/blog/world-of-ruin.md

 ---
-title: 'World of Ruin'
+title: World of Ruin
 date: '2012-02-24'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Stuck to the cold coffee, Jack was waiting for Jill to come back.
 He raised his